1. EPAYMENTS CODE

 Volt does not collect or store biometric information stored on your device.
 If you wish to sign in using biometric information, please ensure that only your own biometric information is stored on your mobile device.
 Otherwise, another person could transact on your account using their biometric information.

 Generally, Volt does not allow other people to operate on your account.
-If another person has stored their biometric information on your device in breach of these terms, you acknowledge that the person will be able to access your accounts including to view and conduct certain transactions on your account using the Volt app on your device.
-We will treat those transactions as having been authorised by you and conducted with your knowledge and consent.
+If another person has access to your account using your details we will treat those transactions as having been authorised by you and conducted with your knowledge and consent.

-Please take steps to ensure your mobile device is secure.
-Also, it is important to ensure that any biometric information used in connection with your mobile device, is always secure.
+Please take steps to ensure if using a mobile device or computer that they are secure.
+Also, it is important to ensure that any biometric information used in connection with your device, is always secure.

 Suspending your account